counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   title : "Killer Features"
   feature_item:
     # feature item loop
-    - name : "Remove Meetings"
+    - name : "Reduces Meetings"
       icon : "ti-settings"
       content : "Counterflow track your JIRA updates and produces a periodic digest.
 Meetings are not longer required to communicate updates"

-    - name : "Everything as Code"
+    - name : "Processes as Code"
       icon : "ti-user"
       content : "Configure the status update for all your agile ceremonies in yaml."